“You can make a living from teaching online.”

 To get this effect, schools don’t really need to constantly quiz students.

-The majority of schools that use quizzes (56.3%) only place them in 5% or less of all the lectures in their courses, or about once every 20 lectures.
+The majority of schools that use quizzes (56.3%) only place them in 5% or less of all the lessons in their courses, or about once every 20 lessons.

 “Taking what works in a physical classroom and applying it online just doesn’t work.
 The Internet is a very noisy marketplace and it’s becoming more and more difficult to gain and keep your students’ attention.
 Perhaps our biggest obstacle, as teachers, is inaction.
 It’s all very well to teach our best stuff, but if our students do not take action then it is just entertainment.

 Over the last four years, we have refined our teaching methodologies and learning environment with the number-one goal of increasing student completion rates of our online courses.
 While most online courses achieve completion rates of around 5% to 10%, we are consistently seeing 70% of our students complete our courses and print their certificates.

 The benefit of such high completion rates is that our students get better outcomes, a deeper understanding of the subject and a new skill set to apply.
 As a business, this has helped us keep our cost per acquisition relatively low because the positive word-of-mouth about our courses brings in new students.
 So focusing on high completion rates makes great economic sense and makes us feel good about the impact we’re having on people’s lives.

 So how are we doing this?
 Here are a few ideas to get you started:

 We present a quiz at the end of every lesson that the student has to complete with an 80% pass rate in order for them to move on.

 We award points to our students for completing modules and entering quizzes correctly, and we display those points on the leaderboard that is visible to all students.